haturatu/puremania/README.md

 - `:wq` - Save the file and close the editor.
 - `:q!` - Close the editor without saving.
 - `ZZ` - (Default Vim behavior) Save and close.
+- `:%s/old/new/g` - Replace all occurrences of "old" with "new".

 **Standard Editor Shortcuts:**
 | Keybinding          | Action                               |